-There are two types of people: those who monitor their every movement in the form of a Fitbit, Apple Watch, or Garmin, and those who don’t.
+There are two types of health-conscious people: those who monitor their every movement in the form of a smartwatch such as Fitbit, Apple Watch, or Garmin, and those who don’t.
 The wellness craze is real.

 Monitoring your health is no bad thing.
-Bulky watches and apps on our phone are counting steps, checking heart rate, counting calories, recording workouts, and… tracking sleep.
-Yep, we want to track everything, including how much shut-eye they get each night.
-But is it safe to have something actively running on your body or next to you while you sleep?
+Bulky watches and apps on our cell phones count steps, check heart rate, count calories, record workouts, and track sleep schedules.
+We want to track everything, including how much shut-eye they get each night.
+But is it safe to have something running on your body or next to you while you sleep?
 Let’s take a closer look.

-“In general, mobile are definitely a very different beast than the low-powered wearables,” Fitbit CEO James Park told Time.
-“They transmit energies are orders of magnitude higher.”
+“In general, mobile is a very different beast than the low-powered wearables,” Fitbit CEO James Park told Time.
+“They transmit energies that are orders of magnitude higher.”

 Should we be concerned about the harmful effects of wearable devices?

-According to Dr Weil, the non-ionising radiation emitted by trackers and wearable technology is similar to but less energetic than that of mobile phones.
-So basically, non-ionizing radiation is so weak, it’s not a huge health concern.
+According to Dr. Weil, the non-ionising radiation emitted by trackers and wearable technology is similar but less energetic than that of your iPhone or android.
+So, non-ionizing radiation is so weak that it’s not a huge health concern.

 Low-frequency waves from your tracker may only be harmful when the fitness tracker on your wrist is close to your head when you sleep.
-The American Cancer Society says that when a phone is held at the side of your head, the greater a person’s expected exposure to radio frequency energy.
+The American Cancer Society says that when a phone is held at the side of your head, a person’s expected exposure to radio frequency energy increases.

-When it comes to sleep trackers, a bigger concern is that the devices overestimate sleep, which can skew your overall sleep data.
+A bigger concern about sleep trackers is that the devices overestimate sleep, which can skew your overall sleep data.
 There’s not so much concern about it causing cancer, but more that its activity tracking metrics aren’t always accurate.

-If you really want a good measure of your sleeping habits, visit a sleep lab where they can test you for certain sleep disorders.
+If you suffer from narcolepsy, sleep apnea, REM sleep behaviour disorder, or chronic insomnia, you’d want a good measure of your sleeping habits.
+So, visit a sleep lab where they can test you for certain sleep disorders.
 Otherwise, fitness trackers will simply measure your sleep patterns using an accelerometer.